catalin-rusnac/replifactory_docs/docs/_sources/culture_parameters.rst

     Drug dose at first drug addition. -1 to disable drug addition.
     The dose is added to the culture at the dilution number specified by 'dilution_number_first_drug_addition'.
+    If enabled, this dose should be at least 1% of the pump2_stock_drug_concentration to ensure that at least a small droplet of the drug is added.

 ``dose_increase_factor``